 The downloads page consists of the latest available sensor versions.
 Select the correct sensor version for your OS by clicking on the download link to the right.
 At the top of the downloads page is a Customer ID, you will need to copy this value as it is used later in the install process.

 Next, obtain admin privileges.
 Run the installer for your platform.
-When prompted, accept the end user license agreement and enter the checksum from the downloads page of the Falcon UI.
+When prompted, accept the end user license agreement and click “INSTALL.”

 Step 3: Confirm that the sensor is running